Table of Contents

 - Don’t try to lower your child’s fever by placing him or her in a cold bath, especially during a seizure.

-Call your doctor.
-He or she may want to see your child to find a cause for the fever.
+When the seizure has stopped, call your doctor.
+He or she may want to see your child to find a cause of the fever.

 Living with febrile seizures

 If your child has had a febrile seizure, you may worry that he or she will have another.
 Most children won’t have another seizure.
 But the risk of another febrile seizure is slightly higher if: